 When you launch the app for the first time, you can either sign in, if you purchased an account.
 Or you can test it for free (without handing over your credit card number) for seven days.
 That’s pretty cool.

 Other than that, your only other option in the app’s main window is to select a VPN server to connect to.

 All of AVG’s VPN servers provide you with a shared IP address.
-That means that the traffic of all users connected to the same network is mixed together.
-This is better for privacy as it makes it more difficult to trace traffic to a specific user.
+The traffic of all users connected to the same server is mixed together.
+This is better for privacy as it makes it more difficult to trace online activity to one specific user.

 On macOS, if you want to access the app’s settings, you need to click the menu bar applet and select Preferences.
-Why there isn’t a Preferences button in the app, I couldn’t tell you.
+Why isn’t the Preferences button in the app?
+I couldn’t tell you.
 But it would be a welcome addition.
 The Windows version of the app has the preferences button in the app itself.

 - Network Security

 The General settings page is where you can enable or disable notifications from the app, choose to display the AVG Secure VPN applet in your menu bar, and select whether to start AVG Secure VPN when you boot up your computer.

 On macOS, presumably because of Apple’s rules for AppStore distribution, you have the option to disable third-party analytics.
 This is not available in the Windows app, so I assume one simply cannot opt-out of data collection on Windows.